rust-lang/rust/doc/tutorial/mod.md

 You don't want to write things like that, but it *is* very practical to not have to worry about name clashes between types, values, and modules.
-This allows us to have a module `std::str`, for example, even though `str` is a built-in type name.
+This allows us to have a module `core::str`, for example, even though `str` is a built-in type name.

 ## Resolution